heartandhandstraining/blog/_posts/2018-09-10-Git-Learning.md

 ---
-layout: title
+layout: post
-post: Git Learning
+title: Git Learning
 ---

 Today I am deepening my understanding of Git and Github.
 Using [this information](https://github.com/learn-co-students/git-remote-code-along-v-000) for managing and merging Git Repositories between Github and